cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 After painting one requested repaint of a segment, all cells from that segment will point to the cell after the segment.

 Now to solve this problem, we consider the queries **in the reverse order**: from last to first.
-This way when we execute a query, we only have to paint exactly the unpainted cells in the subarray $[l; r]$.
+This way when we execute a query, we only have to paint exactly the unpainted cells in the subarray $[l, r]$.
 All other cells already contain their final color.
 To quickly iterate over all unpainted cells, we use the DSU.
 We find the left-most unpainted cell inside of a segment, repaint it, and with the pointer we move to the next empty cell to the right.